 If you keep your large employer group coverage, you’ll have a Special Enrollment Period after you leave your job.
 You qualify to sign up for Part A, Part B, Part D, and a Medicare Supplement plan without penalty.

 Suppose you quit working in October and you do not sign up for Medicare.
 In May, your retiree or COBRA plan realizes you are eligible for Medicare and stops paying your claims.

-Medicare isn’t all You Should be Thinking About
+Medicare isn’t all you should be thinking about

-- Medicare doesn’t cover Long-term home care or residence in an assisted living facility or nursing home.
+Medicare doesn’t cover long-term home care or residence in an assisted living facility or nursing home.
 Having a private insurance policy to help pay for these things can be expensive.

 Some people reduced the benefits and received Social Security as early as age 62.
 Others wait until after full retirement age, up to 70 years old, to claim higher benefits.
 Deciding when it is best to claim Social Security benefits can take a little planning.

-- If you have low income and few assets, you could qualify for full medical coverage and direct financial help if you are 65 and over.
+If you have low income and few assets, you could qualify for full medical coverage and direct financial help if you are 65 and over.
 Medicaid can pay the full cost for long-term home care and nursing home residents.

 Medicare can be complicated, but there are plenty of resources out there to help you along the way.
 For help with decisions involved with signing up for Medicare, give one of our senior Medicare agents a call at the number above.
 If you’re in the process of enrolling in Part B, make sure to compare rates in your area for a Medicare Supplement plan.